Ariwara no Narihira: Political career

 Although he is remembered mainly for his poetry, Narihira was of high birth and served at court.
 In 841 he was appointed Lieutenant of the Right Division of Inner Palace Guards, before being promoted to Lieutenant of the Left Division of Inner Palace Guards and then Chamberlain.
 In 849, he held the Junior Fifth Rank, Lower Grade.

 Narihira rose to the positions of Provisional Assistant Master of the Left Military Guard, Assistant Chamberlain, Provisional Minor Captain of the Left Division of Inner Palace Guards, Captain of the Right Division of the Bureau of Horses, Provisional Middle Captain of the Right Division of Inner Palace Guards, Provisional Governor of Sagami, reaching the Junior Fourth Rank, Upper Grade.
 By the end of his life he had risen to Chamberlain and Provisional Governor of Mino.

 Literary historian and critic Donald Keene observed in his description of Narihira as the protagonist of The Tales of Ise:

-Narihira combined all the qualities most admired in a Heian courtier: he was of high birth (a grandson of the Emperor Heizei), extremely handsome, a gifted poet, and an all-conquering lover.
-He was probably also an expert horseman, adept in arms, and a competent official.
-These aspects of his life are not emphasized in The Tales of Ise, but they distinguish Narihira from other heroes of Heian literature, including Genji.